Marker Logo

 this page online

 is in Birmingham, Michigan, in Oakland County.
-Marker is on West Maple Road east of Southfield Road, on the right when traveling west.
+It is on West Maple Road east of Southfield Road, on the right when traveling west.
 The Hunter House is part of the Birmingham Historical Museum & Park.
 Touch for map.
 Marker is at or near this postal address: 556 West Maple Road, Birmingham MI 48009, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The John W. Hunter House (here, next to this marker); John West Hunter Park (a few steps from this marker); Hill Building Bell (a few steps from this marker); Allen House (within shouting distance of this marker); Baldwin Park (about 500 feet away, measured in a direct line); Field Building (approx. 0.2 miles away); The Quarton Building (approx. 0.2 miles away); City Hall (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The John W. Hunter House (here, next to this marker); John West Hunter Park (a few steps from this marker); Hill Building Bell (a few steps from this marker); Allen House (within shouting distance of this marker); Baldwin Park (about 500 feet away, measured in a direct line); Field Building (approx. 0.2 miles away); The Quarton Building (approx. 0.2 miles away); City Hall (approx. 0.2 miles away).
 Touch for a list and map of all markers in Birmingham.

 Also see . . .